LEGOLAND Denmark – Billund Accommodation Review

 Billund is a lovely small town in central Denmark that is famous as the birthplace of LEGO.
-It’s not the easiest place to work out where to stay if you haven’t been there before, so we’ve put together our recommendations for the best of LEGOLAND Denmark accommodation for your visit.
+It’s not the easiest thing to work out Billund accommodation options if you haven’t been there before, so we’ve put together our recommendations for the best apartments, cabins and hotels near LEGOLAND Denmark.

 With only around 6,000 residents, Billund has a surprising array of accommodation.
 After a long day at LEGOLAND Denmark, you can choose to spend the night at a hotel, cabin, holiday house, hostel, or even a teepee.
 You can also pitch a tent, enjoy a bed and breakfast or even an apartment.